-The 2025 maturities relate mostly to the Trio property's anchor tenant, Lorenz Bahlsen.
-In July 2024, the tenant confirmed its departure from the premises at lease term at the end of December 2025.
+The 2025 maturities relate mostly to the Trio property's anchor tenant, Lorenz Bahlsen which represents 13% of the IP portfolio rental revenue and 9% of the Total Portfolio rental revenue.
+In July 2024, the tenant confirmed its pending departure from the premises at the end of December 2025.